All Products

 Note

-• Only Realtime Compute for Apache Flink that uses Ververica Runtime (VVR) 8.0.5 or later allows you to create and configure Apache Paimon catalogs and Apache Paimon tables.
+• Only Realtime Compute for Apache Flink that uses Ververica Runtime (VVR) 8.0.5 or later allows you to create and configure Apache Paimon catalogs and tables.
+Using the DLF 2.0 metadata storage type requires VVR 8.0.7 or later.

-• OSS is used to store files related to Apache Paimon tables, including data files and metadata files.
-Make sure that you have activated OSS and that the storage class of the OSS bucket is Standard.
-For more information, see Get started by using the OSS console and Overview.
+• OSS is used to store files related to Apache Paimon tables.
+The files include data files and metadata files.
+Make sure that you have activated OSS and that the storage class of the associated OSS bucket is Standard.
+For more information, see Get started by using the OSS console and Overview of storage classes.

 Important

-You can also use the OSS bucket that you specify when you activate the Realtime Compute for Apache Flink service.
-However, to better distinguish data and prevent misoperations, we recommend that you create and use an OSS bucket that resides in the same region as Realtime Compute for Apache Flink.
+While you can use the OSS bucket specified when you create your Realtime Compute for Apache Flink workspace, we recommend that you create and use a separate OSS bucket in the same region.
+This improves data isolation and minimizes the risk of misoperations.

 • After you create or delete a catalog, database, or table by using SQL statements, you can click the image icon to refresh the Catalogs page.